 And a parting irony, to further cement why these films ought not to be museum exhibits for comfortable appreciation.
 The film depicts German struggles in the early 30's, asserting as main enemies of the revolution the Social Democrats.
 This was the Party line from Moscow and continues to be in most cases.
-German elections of '32 gave the combined Left - communist and social-democrat - 222 seats.
-Just 8 short of Hitler.
-His enemies bitterly divided, Hitler easily carried the election.
-Four years later, he commissioned from Riefenstahl the broadcast of a new national identity.
+German elections of '32 gave the combined Left - communist and social-democrat - 222 seats, just 8 short of Hitler.
+His enemies divided, Hitler carried the election.
+Four years later he commissioned from Riefenstahl the broadcast of a new national identity.

 I am a great admirer of Pudovkin.
 People like to throw out the term